frederic-perez/AmE-dictionary/data/dictionary.md

 __theocracy__
 __theosophy__
 __there is no denying__
-__there is no question__ _interj_ It is indisputable. _There is no question that higher ocean temperatures have resulted in less offshore ice._
 __thereabout__
 __thereafter__ _adv_ _Texas took the lead on Javan Felix’s two free throws shortly thereafter._
 __thereof__ _adv_ :two::hammer: